quay/mirror-registry/README.md

 ### Access Quay

-- The Quay console will be accessible at `https://quay:8443`
+- The Quay console will be accessible at `https://quay`

+- Create a user with a username and password

 - Genereate an encrypted password using the password you set up your user with.
 From the upper right corner, choose `Account Settings` from the dropdown.
 Then, `Generate Encrypted Password` under `Docker CLI Password`.
 Then you can download the authorization file or copy the Login Command and paste in your terminal.
 For example, the following command will login and place authentication in the default location.
 With `podman` the default location (non-root) is `${XDG_RUNTIME_DIR}/containers/auth.json`.
 In fedora/RHEL, this is `/run/user/$UID/containers/auth.json` or usually `/run/user/1000/containers/auth.json`: